Coronavirus and Pregnancy

 The Virus and Breastmilk

-The virus has not been found in breastmilk and the CDC encourages mothers to breastfeed their babies to introduce antibodies and other protection against illness.
+Current evidence suggests that the virus does not spread to a baby through breastmilk, and the CDC encourages mothers to breastfeed their babies to introduce antibodies and other protection against illness.

 If a mother with COVID-19 chooses to breastfeed her baby, she should practice proper precautions to not spread the virus to her baby.
 These include washing her hands before touching the infant and wearing a mask if possible while the baby is at the breast.